-- Undergraduates and graduates students seeking internships or summer jobs.
+- Students: Undergraduates and graduates seeking internships and summer jobs.

 Having limited online job boards can make it harder for job seekers to find out about all the current job openings available.